EspressoSystems/espresso-sequencer/doc/upgrades.md

 To simplify configuration, these parameters are fetched from the genesis TOML file and set in the Hotshot config.
 The TOML file can include either view-based parameters or time-based parameters, but not both.
 Furthermore, the start and stop voting parameters for both time-based and view-based upgrades are optional.
-Start parameter should be set to 0 so that voting begins as soon as node is started while the stop parameter is set to a maximum value so that the nodes keep voting until enough votes are collected.
+If omitted, start parameter will be set to 0 so that voting begins as soon as node is started while the stop parameter is set to a maximum value so that the nodes keep voting until enough votes are collected.